 1. Connect them to technology and business

-The feelings of isolation can be minimized by using technology to interconnect employees with the core business tasks.
+The remote work isolation can be minimized by using technology to interconnect employees with the core business tasks.
 It is important to understand the bigger picture of the organization to ensure regular top-to down communication takes place effectively.
 If you are conducting some regular activities like leadership updates, outlining business continuity plans, sharing knowledge base, celebrating business achievements or even showing just some resilience, it will increase a sense of connection in employees.

 In addition, technology has a vital role to play at this time to address loneliness of employees when leveraged effectively.
-The right technology can provide the much-needed collaboration that is lacking at this time.
+The right technology and remote work tool can provide the much-needed collaboration that is lacking at this time.
 Instant communication channels like conferences with social collaboration tools are one of the most trending solutions to promote conversation and a lot more.
 Start mirroring your communication that occurs in your physical workplace by exploring the right opportunity and lower the risk of loneliness and isolation among employees

 2. Spotlight different teams and departments

 Remote working usually results in a different type of communication and location silos because the project teams and departments are operating individually.
 Practicing remote work by actively promoting their business activities like a daily team roundup on the intranet, department updates via engaging channels, hosting live sessions, etc. The key to remote working is clear communication with your team as it helps you understand what is expected of you when you are not in the office.
-Having clear expectations helps you roll-out your with much less effort.
+Having clear expectations helps you roll-out your tasks with much less effort.
 These activities revolve around the work of different teams, departments, and projects of the organization and reap great benefits.

 3. Make projects and tasks access open